How to get planning advice?

 application with Council and seek confirmation on matters such

-- site-specific planning interpretation i.e. level of
+- site-specific planning interpretation i.e. category of development and assessment

 - confirmation of applicable codes the potential application